Aemrox/yourstake-rails/README.md

 I have given two options to set this up - one for if you have postgres, ruby, and bundler ready to go as an environment.
 The other if you'd prefer not to set all that up and just use Docker.

 ### Docker
 The docker setup is certianly easier.
-To get started, checkout the correct branch:
-`git checkout docker-attempt-2`

 To get started run:
 `docker compose up`

 This will build the app and all it's dependencies using ruby and postgres images from Docker.
 It will take 2-5 minutes depending on your computer, but obviates the need for any other setup.